metalcycling/openstructure/modules/conop/doc/compoundlib.rst

   .. attribute:: inchi_key

     The InChIKey of this compound, e.g.
-    'XLYOFNOQVPJJNP-UHFFFAOYSA-N' for water.
+    'XLYOFNOQVPJJNP-UHFFFAOYSA-N' for water, or an empty string if missing.
     Read-only.

     :type: :class:`str`

   .. attribute:: smiles

-    The SMILES string of this compound, e.g 'O' for water.
+    The SMILES string of this compound, e.g 'O' for water, or an empty string if missing.
 Read-only.

     The string is read from the canonical SMILES produced by the OpenEye OEToolkits.